kerguler/Population.jl/README.md

 <img width="623" height=211" src="docs/figures/logo_sPop2.jpg"/>
 </p>

 This is the standalone Julia library of the dynamically-structured matrix population model sPop2.
-This version implements both age-dependent and accumulated processes.
+This version implements both age-dependent and accumulative processes.

 ## Installation